Passion, Knowledge & Experience

 - Credit Card Fraud

-Petit larceny, a.k.a "shoplifting," is a misdemeanor crime, meaning that it is punishable by up to a year in jail.
+Petit larceny, a.k.a "shoplifting," is a misdemeanor-level crime, meaning that it is punishable by up to a year in jail or three years of probation supervision.
 If you are brought before a judge on a misdemeanor charge such as petit larceny, that judge will ask you if you have a lawyer, and the judge will also tell you that if you cannot afford a lawyer, one will be appointed to you.
 You will be given an opportunity to apply for public defender services, but if you don't qualify because of the amount of money you make, the judge is likely going to insist that you hire an attorney.
 Why?

 You need an attorney when you are charged with a crime because you can't defend yourself.
 Even lawyers who have been practicing criminal law for years will hire an attorney if they are charged with a crime.
 Why?
 Because they can't defend themselves.
 Knowing the law inside and out isn't good enough... knowing the nuances of how a particular judge operates isn't good enough.
 You can't defend yourself because you are too close to the case.
 You can't have a frank discussion about the merits of the case with the prosecutor because he is desperately trying to avoid giving you legal advice.
 You can't have a frank discussion about the merits of the case with a judge because she is desperately trying to preserve your right to remain silent.
 You... can't... defend... yourself.
 It's nothing personal.
 Sometimes really, really smart people who didn't go to law school try to defend themselves in court.
 They sometimes end up looking brilliant for about 30 seconds before they walk themselves right into a landmine of trouble.